-Fit test assessor to insert the probe into the respirator
+Fit test assessor to insert the probe into the respirator.

 The laptop displaying the instructions for the worker is turned to face the worker.
 The worker is asked to follow the instructions as displayed.
 Fit testing will consist of the following exercises: